Radiohead: 2006–2009: departure from EMI, In Rainbows, and "pay what you want"

-2009–2010: Singles and side projects
+2009–2010: reissues, singles and side projects

-As social media expanded around the turn of the decade, Radiohead gradually withdrew their public presence, with no promotional interviews or tours to promote new releases.
-Pitchfork wrote that around this time Radiohead's "popularity became increasingly untethered from the typical formalities of record promotion, placing them on the same level as Beyoncé and Kanye West".

-In May 2009, Radiohead began new recording sessions with Godrich.
+In 2009, EMI reissued the albums recorded while Radiohead was signed to them in a series of expanded "Collector's Editions", without Radiohead's involvement.
+Press reaction expressed concern that EMI was exploiting Radiohead's back catalogue.
+In May, Radiohead began new recording sessions with Godrich.
 In August, they released "Harry Patch (In Memory Of)", a tribute song to Harry Patch, the last surviving British soldier to have fought in World War I, with proceeds donated to the British Legion.
 The song has no conventional rock instrumentation, and instead comprises Yorke's vocals and a string arrangement composed by Jonny Greenwood.
 Later that month, another new song, "These Are My Twisted Words", featuring krautrock-like drumming and guitars, was leaked via torrent, possibly by Radiohead.
 It was released as a free download on the Radiohead website the following week.
 Commentators saw the releases as part of Radiohead's new unpredictable release strategy, without the need for traditional marketing.

 In 2009, Yorke formed a new band, Atoms for Peace, to perform his solo material, with musicians including Godrich and the Red Hot Chili Peppers bassist Flea.
 They played eight North American shows in 2010.
 In January 2010, Radiohead played their only full concert of the year in the Los Angeles Henry Fonda Theater as a benefit for Oxfam.
 Tickets were auctioned, raising over half a million US dollars for the NGO's 2010 Haiti earthquake relief.
 That December, a fan-made video of the performance, Radiohead for Haiti, was released via YouTube and torrent with Radiohead's support and a "pay-what-you-want" link to donate to Oxfam.
 Radiohead also released the soundboard recording of their 2009 Prague performance for use in a fan-made concert video, Live in Praha.
 The videos were described as examples of Radiohead's openness to fans and positivity toward non-commercial internet distribution.

 In June 2010, Yorke and Jonny Greenwood performed a surprise set at Glastonbury Festival, performing Eraser and Radiohead songs.
 Selway released his debut solo album, Familial, in August.
 Pitchfork described it as a collection of "hushed" folk songs in the tradition of Nick Drake, with Selway on guitar and vocals.